Mathematics

 ENRICHED ALGEBRA A: 9 5 credits

 Enriched Algebra A is designed for the student who has already learned some of the major concepts and processes of algebra but seeks a deeper and broader understanding of the discipline.
 This course integrates the advanced elements of algebra with technology, problem solving, application and mathematical modeling.
-Also, Enriched Algebra A is designed to further develop the student’s reasoning skills, with an emphasis on logic that is central to student achievement in upper-level mathematics courses.
+Enriched instruction emphasizes problem-solving, multiple solution methods, and higher-order thinking.
+Students will engage in inquiry-based learning, collaborative projects, and extension activities that prepare them for success in future honors-level mathematics courses such as Geometry Honors.

-ENRICHED ALGEBRA A: 9/ICR 5 credits
+ENRICHED ALGEBRA A/ICR: 9 5 credits

 Enriched Algebra A is designed for the student who has already learned some of the major concepts and processes of algebra but seeks a deeper and broader understanding of the discipline.
 This course integrates the advanced elements of algebra with technology, problem solving, application and mathematical modeling.
-Also, Enriched Algebra A is designed to further develop the student’s reasoning skills, with an emphasis on logic that is central to student achievement in upper-level mathematics courses.
+Enriched instruction emphasizes problem-solving, multiple solution methods, and higher-order thinking.
+Students will engage in inquiry-based learning, collaborative projects, and extension activities that prepare them for success in future honors-level mathematics courses such as Geometry Honors.
 This course is co-taught and is available to students with an IEP.

 ALGEBRA 1 R: 9 5 credits

-ALGEBRA 1 R: 9/ICR 5 credits
+ALGEBRA 1 R/ICR: 9 5 credits

-GEOMETRY H: 9 5 credits
+GEOMETRY H: 9, 10 5 credits

-PREPARATION: Mastery of Algebra I (8th grade)
+PREPARATION: Mastery of Algebra I (8th grade) or successful completion of Enriched Algebra (9th grade) with

 GEOMETRY A: 9, 10 5 credits